How do neurons communicate with each other?

 Circuit Motifs and Architectural Plans

 Neuronal circuits are organized into specific patterns of synaptic connectivity, which can be likened to words and sentences in a language.
 Core circuit motifs such as feedforward excitation, feedforward inhibition, and lateral inhibition enable elementary information-processing functions.
-These motifs work together to build complex signal-processing units, allowing for specialized functions like continuous topographic mapping and discrete parallel processing1.
+These motifs work together to build complex signal-processing units, allowing for specialized functions like continuous topographic mapping and discrete parallel processing .

 Oscillations and Synchrony in Neuronal Networks

 Communication between neuronal networks can be regulated by the nesting of slow (alpha-band and theta-band) and fast (gamma-band) oscillations.
 These oscillations create temporal windows for communication, allowing coherently oscillating neuronal groups to interact effectively.
-This mechanism supports cognitive flexibility by enabling dynamic modulation of communication pathways2 4.
+This mechanism supports cognitive flexibility by enabling dynamic modulation of communication pathways 24.

 Neuron-Glia Interactions

 Neurons do not function in isolation; they interact with glial cells, which play a crucial role in axonal conduction, synaptic transmission, and overall information processing.
 Glial cells communicate with each other through intracellular calcium waves and intercellular diffusion of chemical messengers.
-By releasing neurotransmitters and other signaling molecules, glia can modulate neuronal excitability and synaptic transmission, thereby coordinating activity across neuronal networks3.
+By releasing neurotransmitters and other signaling molecules, glia can modulate neuronal excitability and synaptic transmission, thereby coordinating activity across neuronal networks .

 Network Science and Communication Dynamics

 Network science approaches have been instrumental in modeling and analyzing the dynamics of communication in brain networks.
 These approaches help simulate functional brain connectivity and predict emergent network states.
-By understanding the interactions between network topology and dynamic models, researchers can gain insights into how brain networks transform and process information5.
+By understanding the interactions between network topology and dynamic models, researchers can gain insights into how brain networks transform and process information .

 Electrochemical and Molecular Communication